 Cruise the River Tiber

 The Tiber River wends it way through Rome, under at least five bridges as it heads from the Apennine mountains, through Tuscany, Umbria and Lazio to the Tyrrhenian Sea.
 Take a river cruise and enjoy a glass of Italian wine with 360° panoramic views of the city at dusk.
-This is a lovely way to enjoy your last evening, relaxed and admiring the city without having to move from your chair!
+This is a lovely way to enjoy your evening, living la dolce vita and admiring the city without having to move from your chair!

 Enjoy a Romantic Meal (or just eat some pasta or pizza with your mates!)